 All patient admissions should be facilitated with the Admission Navigator.
 The only exception is when an admission to a Connect Care inpatient setting is the result of transfer from another Connect Care inpatient setting.

-The most important admission navigation steps, in order, include:
+The most important Admission Navigator steps, in order, include:

-Problem List and History Review ("Admission Problem List", "History", "Implants")
+Problem Reconciliation (review "Admission Problem List", "History", "Implants")

 Allergies Review ("Allergies/Contraindications")

 Admission Orders (includes "Review Current Orders", "Reconcile Home Medications", "Order Sets")

 History & Physical (admission documentation can be started at any time, but embedded SmartLinks and SmartPhrases should be refreshed after completing the above because values may have changed)

 It is critically important that the problem list be reviewed and updated.
 The Problem List display is unique in the Admission Navigator, making the following tasks easier:

 Add any problems that need to be on the list but do not yet appear.

 Remove or move any problems that are resolved or merit shifting to the Medical or Surgical History.